 The Next Big Thing

 On this blog, our focus has more been on the aspects of wellness that you cannot buy in a clothing store, workout in a gym or make a meal with.
 We have looked more at emotional, spiritual, financial, family and relationship wellness issues.
-Those areas of wellness that, if off-balance or unattended, will have negative impacts on your well-dressed, fit body having a nice healthy meal.
+Those areas of wellness that, if off-balance or unattended, will have negative impacts.
+But this is why people do end up doing their own research.
+Social media gurus like Gundry MD, often give inspiration in relation to wellness and many look there for a starting point.
+Self-care is very important.
+Plus, it won’t hurt to find more ways to look after yourself in the right way.
+It is imperative to look after yourself so that you have a long, healthy life ahead.
+You may want to look into how to blend tradition and medicine to look after your holistic health and if that is the case, ActivatedYou is one such place that could give you insight.
 So, in addition to the smart, wearable technology available, we believe that if a person, whether male or female, does not attend to their inner being all other wellness efforts will be wasted in the long run.

 An area that this is most often and most vividly seen is in our intimate relationships.
 We choose and enter into relationships based on the health of our esteem, confidence and identity.
 You might not want to admit it, but as I look back at my past relationships, it is now easy to see where the “connection” emanated from.
 There were wounds that drove me to embrace that particular person and kept me there for however long.
 What is clear to me are:

 - We really do attract who we are being in every moment.
 These persons are really teachers, holders of mirrors to help us see what we might have avoided or simply did not know was an seeping wound.

 - Every relationship will come to an end – once the lesson has been learned, the fog clears or it gets cracked/broken so much that there is no further looking into it and a replacement is needed for further growth.